 Practice example: Mrs Jones

 Mrs Jones is 87, has mixed Alzheimer’s disease and vascular dementia and has been in her current home for five years.
 She is recognised as being in the last days of her life and has an advance care plan, which states she does not want cardiopulmonary resuscitation.
-She has symptoms of COVID-19, but has not been tested for it.
+She has symptoms of COVID-19, and care staff are awaiting her test results.
 She has difficulty breathing and seems distressed.
-Mr Jones, who has been married to his wife for 68 years, is 89, quite well and, up to a few weeks ago, was visiting her every day.
+Mr Jones, who has been married to his wife for 68 years, is 89, quite well and, until the coronavirus outbreak, was visiting her every day.
 He has been supported by the Alzheimer’s Society and is in regular contact with his dementia advisor.
 Mrs Jones has been placed on an end of life care pathway and has been prescribed hyoscine and morphine sulphate.
 Mr Jones has been provided with PPE and so is able to sit with his wife during the last hours of her life.
 He was holding her hand when she died.